oicr-gsi/req-system-docs/source/laboratory.rst

 #.
 Navigate to the Submissions tab and select the study specific requisition ID that was edited by the Requisitioner as noted in the notification email
 #.
 If the requisition status is “Submitted”, the Accessioner has not approved the changes to the requisition and updates to MISO LIMS records have not occurred.
 The requisition may not be visible to Laboratory users.
 Wait until status is “Submission approved” before proceeding.
 #.
 If the requisition status is “Submission approved”, CGI must review the changes to the requisition for non-PHI field changes that are not captured within MISO LIMS that may alter the draft genomic report and/or QC report.
 Verify requisition date and time stamps to ensure you are reviewing the updated requisition.
 #.
-If necessary, revise the draft genomic and QC report with changed information following procedures as outlined in Uploading a Draft Clinical Report (Laboratory).
+If necessary, revise the draft genomic and QC report with changed information following procedures as outlined in :ref:`upload-draft`.

 Consent Withdrawal